-The reason why I said for travelers is simple.
-You can disassemble the metal chambers and nest them into each other and carry them around or fit into your RV.
+The reason I said for travelers is simple.
+You can disassemble the metal chambers, nest them into each other, and carry them around or fit them into your RV.

 I think it is always handy to have one of these on the trip.
 I probably wouldn't carry it when backpacking, but there is a small 2.25-gallon version for this purpose as well.

-But for all of those RV fans out there that want to enjoy quality tea on their journey, Big Berkey is a great option worth discovering.
+But for all of those RV fans out there who want to enjoy quality tea on their journey, Big Berkey is a great option worth discovering.

-If you want to install a filter under your sink that would keep the flow high, and at the same time, is not as expensive, Woder 8k is a way forward.
+If you want to install a filter under your sink that would keep the flow high and, at the same time, is not as expensive, the Woder 8K is a way forward.

 The biggest benefit of this filter is that it works without reducing the flow.

-Whether you will like it or not, a reverse osmosis system without the external pump can be quite slow at times.
+Whether you like it or not, a reverse osmosis system without an external pump can be quite slow at times.

-Also, reverse osmosis filters take a lot of space inside your under sink cabinet, while Woder is very compact.
+Also, reverse osmosis filters take up a lot of space inside your under-sink cabinet, while Woder is very compact.

-Now let's get to generic filters that I would personally avoid.
+Now let's get to the generic filters that I would personally avoid.

 Mostly, I advise people to avoid pitchers and faucet filters.
-But if I have to pick one which one is worse, I would probably say both are the same bad.
+But if I had to pick which one is worse, I would probably say both are the same.